SeunguLyu/NeatoFollowingNeato/README.md

 It was challenging to make the project work without doing any modifications to Neatos.
 For the particular implementation we did, we needed to attach 4 to 5 post-its to the Neatos for color detection and LIDAR scan.
 This raises the complexity as we add more and more Neatos to the algorithm - for example, in the demo video we presented in the beginning, we had to choose two colors that are very different to avoid possible boundary overlap.
 We guess the maximum number of Neatos we can control at the same time would be around 4 to 5 due to this limitation.
 Also, setting up takes extra time, which was a big factor that slowed down our testing process.

+Another modification to the Neato that was required involved attaching post-its strictly in the upright direction and not the downward direction.
+This condition was required due to the elevation at which the camera was mounted on the Neatos--the camera was placed at a high elevation such that it could not detect the post-its that were applied in the downward direction in front of them.

-### Sensitive to Environment
+### Sensitivity to the Environment

 This was the biggest challenge - how well the algorithm worked depended on the time of the day (lighting) and where it was tested (object nearby).
+When testing on a cloudy day, the entire MAC was lit evenly in the same shade of lighting.
+This consistency in the lighting provided an apt environment for the Neato to follow a preceding Neato without being led astray in a totally random direction.
+On a sunny day, however, the MAC had uneven lighting down the hallway due to shadows created by shelves, desks, chairs, etc. The brightness also emphasized the color of certain objects that fell within the Neato's vision, hindering our color detection.
+For example, when a preceding Neato had a bright orange post-it on it, the following Neato would at one point move towards the glass-window--it was detecting a bright red lawn chair in the Oval.

 ### Difficulty with Proportional Speed